intagaming/video-scripts/token-storage.md

 > If the token is exposed to the JavaScript like when you're using localStorage,
 > then the attacker can store the token to perform attacks later on, even after
 > the browser is closed, because XSS can only run while the browser is running.
-> Using Cookies would only allow attacks while the browser is running.
-That's
+> Using Cookies would prevent that.
+That's better, right?
-> better, right?

 To understand how the world's doing this Token storage thing, you have to understand a real example.
 The Facebook example used until now is a hypothetical